 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the blu-ray version

-That concludes my National Treasure blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my National Treasure blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: National Treasure (2004) Blu-ray Review